brandon-toy/SENG480C/Assignment1/README.md

     void loop() {
       int distance = ultrasonic.read();
-      Serial.print(distance);
-      if(distance < 10) {
+      if(distance < 30) {
         Serial.println('Pause');
       }
     }
    ```

-Since the arduino code uses an external library to calculate the distance we must first import the a library into the arduino.
+Since the Arduino code uses an external library to calculate the distance we must first import a library into the Arduino.

 #### Adding an External Library to the Arduino IDE